-Call for levy to be introduced nationwide as figures show public not prepared to pay extra to carry home their weekly shop
+Call for the levy to be introduced nationwide as figures show public, not prepared to pay extra to carry home their weekly shop

 While most major supermarkets are aware of the huge amount of resources that go into the manufacture and distribution of plastic bags, the sharp uptake of “bags for life” and long-lasting carriers made from material such as hessian show that Britain is just about ready to kill off the plastic carrier for good, the BusinessWaste.co.uk company says.

 “A 5p levy was introduced in Wales last year and the effects have been dramatic,” said BusinessWaste.co.uk ‘s Commercial Director Mark Hall.
 “If that same 76% fall in usage were to be reflected across the entire United Kingdom, that would take six billion bags out of circulation.

 “That number again: Six billion.”

 “Most people only use supermarket plastic bags because they are free and convenient at the point of sale.
 Remove that incentive and use will drop dramatically.”

 8.1 billion plastic bags were given away by supermarkets, a fall from a peak of 12.2 billion bags in 2006.

 Despite plastic bags using a third less plastic in their production than 2006, Britain still disposed of 70,400 tons of used supermarket bags.

 Customers bought over 408 million “bags for life”

 The average shopper uses 10.7 plastic bags every month.